Email offers the highest and most measurable ROI (return on investment) of all types of marketing.

 Email marketing reaches customers where they spend a lot of time each day — their inbox.

-Let’s dive into the Food and Restaurant Industry, to understand more about the ROI of email marketing
+Let’s dive into the real-world value of email marketing, using the food and restaurant industry as an example, to understand more about email marketing ROI.

 For restaurant operators considering where to spend their marketing dollars, few more cost-effective options are better than email.
 And since the response rate is easily tracked, it will always be an excellent tool for determining an operator’s return on investment.